Pigrenok/openssh-docker/README.md

 # Inspiration

 This docker image was inspired by fantastic [OpenSSH image](https://docs.linuxserver.io/images/docker-openssh-server/) created by [LinuxServer.io](https://docs.linuxserver.io/).
 Unfortunately, that image was based on Alpine linux, which makes it hard to use tools that heavily rely on *glibc*.
-Because I was creating a test and educational image to run multiple bioinformatics tools, many of which plainly refuse to run on Alpine linux.
+Because I was creating a test and educational image to run multiple bioinformatics tools, many of which plainly refuse to run on Alpine linux, I had to make an effort and try to replicate the functionality using Ubuntu image.

 I tried to replicate the interface of [LinuxServer.io](https://docs.linuxserver.io/) image, but due to limited time and resources, it may not be 100% compatible.
-If you notice any incompatibility or incorrect behaviour, please, raise an issue.
+If you notice any incompatibility or incorrect behaviour, please, raise an issue or make a PR.

+**WARNING:** This image was created only for testing and educational purposes.
+There was little considerations given to the security of the image.
+So, if you are going to run sensitive applications, please, make sure you extensively test the security and reliability of the image.
+The authors do not guarantee and cannot be help liable for any loss from use of this repository.

 # Environment variables